 - 'Comparing the Respirable Aerosol Concentrations and Particle Size Distributions Generated by Singing, Speaking and Breathing,' is research supported by Public Health England and the Department for Digital, Culture, Media and Sport (DCMS), and carried out by a collaborative team from Imperial College London, University of Bristol, Wexham Park Hospital, Lewisham and Greenwich NHS Trust and Royal Brompton Hospital, including 'Voice Doctor' Declan Costello.

-Various studies (mostly in German)
+Various practical, music-related studies (mostly in German)

 - A summary compiled by the Deutscher Orchester Verband (DOV) (equivalent to Association of British Orchestras) of measures suggested by various German institutions for risk management of playing and singing (German only), including a study commissioned by the Berlin orchestras.